Let’s Have More Worship Wars

 But the more I reflect on what I like, and why, the more I’m convinced that my preferences are almost entirely cultural and nostalgic.

 Worship is directed toward God, yes, but worship arises out of a specific community.
-The psalms, hymns, and spiritual songs are teaching ( Col. 3:16).
+The psalms, hymns, and spiritual songs are teaching ( Colossians 3:16).
 They build up the rest of the Body.
-That’s why we’ve got to care about what, and how, others hear when we are “addressing one another” (Eph.
-5:17) musically.
+That’s why we’ve got to care about what, and how, others hear when we are “addressing one another” (Ephesians 5:17) musically.

 What I am saying is that most of our varying critiques of musical forms are often just narcissism disguised as concern about theological and liturgical downgrade.
 That’s why I think we need more, and better, worship wars.